chunquedong/mgpEarth/README.md

-FastEarth is a 3D GIS Engine
+mgpEarth is a 3D GIS Engine

 - High performance with webassembly
 - Use open-standards data format like GeoJson, 3dtiles, gltf